marcinbudny/applicationinsights-owinextensions/README.md

 If you would like to contribute, please create a PR against the develop branch.

 ## Release notes

+### 0.6.0
+* [BREAKING] - removed the `IdGenerationStrategy` - use `OperationIdContextMiddlewareConfiguration.OperationIdFactory` and `RequestTrackingConfiguration.RequestIdFactory`
+* [FEATURE] - parent operation id can be managed with `OperationContextScope`
+* [FEATURE] - establishing OperationId and RequestId can be customized and based on current OWIN context

 ### 0.5.1
 * [FIX] - #24 temporary fix for operation parent id not set on telemetry